 Thank you for your purchase of a Lexicon Studio system.
-Lexicon Studio provides a line of professional hardware components for computers that provides uncompromised audio quality and extensive processing capability.
+Lexicon Studio is a line of professional hardware components designed for your computer that provides uncompromised audio quality and extensive processing capability.
 This family of products is designed to allow you to tailor your working environment to your needs.
 Lexicon Studio provides I/O options, DSP, signal routing, and synchronization for industry leading software.

 Although written to accommodate both novice and expert users, this manual assumes some familiarity with the software application you have selected to interface with Lexicon Studio.
-If you have questions concerning the use of your software application, refer to the manufacturer's user manual before using your Lexicon Studio system.
+If you have questions concerning the use of your software application, please refer to the user manual provided by the manufacturer of the software before using your Lexicon Studio system.